 Your child may be eligible to participate in the REACH Project if he or she:

-Is between 3 and 17 years of age, AND has been evaluated for or is being treated for any behavioral, developmental, or mental health conditions.
+Is above the age of 3, AND has been evaluated for or is being treated for ASD.

 Approximately 1 hour of your family's time, with: